 The Mirena coil has a number of uses, including the following:

-- It can be used to protect the lining of your womb as part of hormone replacement therapy (HRT) and can be in place for up to five years.
+- To protect the lining of your womb as part of hormone replacement therapy (HRT) and can be in place for up to five years.

-- It is used as a treatment for heavy and painful periods and can reduce period bleeding by up to 90%.
-It can be left in place for five years, or longer if you are over the age of 45 when it is inserted and using it just as contracpetion.
+The Mirena can be left in place for five years, or longer if you are over the age of 45 when it is inserted, and just using it for contraception.

 What are the risks?